 The lender can consider additional conditions if they choose.

 What Doesn’t Fall Under The ATR/QM Rule?

-The ATR/QM rule applies to almost every loan made to consumers secured by a dwelling, or residence.
-Therefore, there are exemptions.
-Transactions that fall outside that definition are not covered under the ATR/QM rule.
+The ATR/QM Rule applies to almost every loan made to consumers secured by a dwelling, or residence.
+However, exemptions do exist, and transactions that fall outside that definition aren’t covered under the ATR/QM Rule.
 You may encounter some in the business of real estate as a customer.
 For example, borrowing against your home’s equity through a reverse mortgage falls outside the Qualified Mortgage Rule.

 Other exemptions include:

-- and consumer credit transactions secured by vacant land.
+- Consumer credit transactions secured by vacant land

-The rule also creates an exemption for refinanced nonstandard homeowners loans into standard loans.
+The rule also creates an exemption for refinancing nonstandard homeowners loans into standard loans.
 However, this only applies if you continue to hold the loan and it meets specific conditions after refinancing.

-Additionally, some loans by or offered through particular creditors or loan programs may be exempt under certain conditions.
+Additionally, some loans offered through particular creditors or loan programs may be exempt under certain conditions.

 The Bottom Line

 The ATR/QM Rule takes measures to protect borrowers by holding lenders to higher standards than in the past.
 Moreover, this rule does so without compromising a consumer’s access to credit.
 It encourages appropriate, safe lending and innovation.
 The Dodd-Frank Act has undergone several revisions and amendments since Congress signed the legislation into law, though, so the future for many borrowers is subject to more potential changes.
 Therefore, it’s always a good idea for any aspiring homeowner to stay informed.